jimpames/9000COIN/README.md

+RECOMMENDED NEXT STEPS
+✅ Plug in real $9000 SPL token mint address in gatekeeper.js

+✅ Set your actual REALM_RECEIVING_ADDRESS

+🔐 Integrate a real RPC call (or Helius) for getTokenBalance()

+💳 Replace mockTokenTransfer() with a tracked Solana explorer call or webhook

+🧩 Mount Claude’s FastAPI gatekeeper_router and middleware in your current HAL backend

+🔒 Tie rentahal_authenticated = true to an in-memory or cookie-based session flag

+from Grok below

 Hello!
 I'm doing great, thanks for asking.
 Your RENTAHAL Token Gatekeeper design is quite an intricate setup, combining a slick front-end interface with blockchain integration to enforce a token-based access control system.
 Let’s break down the design, highlighting its strengths, potential concerns, and areas for improvement, keeping things concise but comprehensive.

 Strengths of Your Design